-MFI will continue with its mandate as outlined in the Microenterprise Loan Fund Act and Scheme to support economic development and to increase employment and enterprise by providing loans to microenterprises with commercially viable proposals that do not meet the conventional risk criteria applied by commercial banks and the provision of emergency funding as required from time to time such as the Covid-19 and the Brexit Loan Products.
+MFI will continue with its mandate as outlined in the Microenterprise Loan Fund Act and Scheme.
+This mandate ensures that we continue to support economic development and to increase employment and enterprise by providing loans to microenterprises with commercially viable proposals that do not meet the conventional risk criteria applied by commercial banks.
+In addition, we will seek to support government policy and initiatives to the extent permitted by our mandate such as the provision of emergency funding as required from time to time such as the Covid-19, Brexit Loan and the extreme weather event loan supports.